daavidrgz/gtheme-desktops/wip/README.md

 		* **Brightnessctl**

 			Even though this dependency can be installed normally with apt, the brightness can't be changed without root privileges.
-			To be able to tweak the brightness normally you need to execute the following command:
+			To be able to tweak the brightness normally you need to execute the following command and reboot your computer:
 			```console
 			sudo usermod -aG video ${USER}
 			```
-			and after rebooting you will be able to change your screen brightness.

 		* **Picom**